meetkabeershah/meetkabeershah.github.io/_posts/2019-12-3-How-to-implement-set-math-theory-in-javascript.md

 The below example takes input from the user and performs multiple set operations like:

 - adding elements to set
-- deleting elements from set
+- deleting elements from a set
 - union
 - intersection
 - difference